kofi527/STATIC-WEBSITE-HOSTING-IN-AMAZON-S3/README.md

 # 2.----static-website-hosting
  Hosting static website in Amazon s3 service
 PROJECT DOCUMENTATION

+Amazon S3 (Simple Storage Service) is a cloud-based object storage service offered by AWS.
+It allows users to store and retrieve any amount of data, from anywhere on the web, with industry-leading scalability, data availability, security, and performance.
+S3 is designed for storing and retrieving any kind of data, including structured, semi-structured, and unstructured data

 Overview of project
 This project documents the methodologies in using an Amazon S3 to store host a website on the web.